 Sebastian Sattlegger (AT), architect

-Clara Linsmeier (AT), architect
+Clara Linsmeier (AT), student in architecture

 Bernhard Mayer (AT), architect